EBIBioSamples/read_docs/docs/submit/general-guide/metadata-model.rst

 When the submitter provides relationship information in one sample, the reverse relationships in corresponding samples will be generated automatically.
 BioSamples doesn’t validate the type, direction, or the logic of the relationships.
 BioSamples currently supports four types of sample relationships

-Relationship types
-- Reverse relationships
-- Description
-- derived from
-- derived from (reverse)

 .. list-table:: Title
    :widths: 25 25 50